Finish: What Finish Option Should I Choose?

 If you have a sink in your wood countertop: Monocoat can be used around sinks.
 We recommend extra care in maintaining the finish around sink areas and keeping the area dry after use.

-Everlast Varnish is our most durable and protective finish.
-This is an Epoxy and Urethane finish, designed to be very protective against water (stains and spills) and around sinks.
-This finish is built up over a number of coats for protection.
-While the many coats create a bit of a sheen, we use a dull satin version of this finish to best preserve the natural look of the wood.
+Accessa's High-Grade, Antimicrobial Catalyzed Polyurethane is our most durable and protective finish.
+Rated for exterior use, it protects the wood from water damage, mildew and UV light.
+The addition of ionic silver - widely recognized as safe for human contact - offers increased hygiene, odor control and stain resistance, and has been proven effective against most harmful microorganisms present in everyday life, such as E.coli, Legionella and Coronaviruses among others.
+While the finish does provide a protective film on top of the wood surface, we use a dull satin version to best preserve the natural look of the wood.
 While it has a bit of sheen, it is not glossy.
-Please visit our gallery for pictures of this finish and our other finishes.
-Everlast is safe for food contact, but not recommended for chopping.
+Our polyurethane finish is safe for food contact, but not recommended for chopping.
 It is the lowest maintenance of all finishes.
 We recommend a water/vinegar mix in a spray bottle for cleaning (not store bought cleaners).

 This will come finish sanded and ready for finishing on site.
 This is the best choice if you plan on cutting a sink or cooktop opening on site - you or your contractor can make the required cuts and then finish on site.